data-exp-lab/dxl-docs/source/writing_papers.rst

 scripts used to combine or explore data.

 All scripts should be expected to be run from the root directory of the repository, and should generate into either ``data/`` or ``figures/``.
 These scripts should make a best effort to identify their dependencies and required version numbers.

+An alternate approach that is more robust, particularly against dependency information and installation issues, is to develop a ``setup.py`` file in the ``scripts/`` repository that transforms it into an installable, editable package.
+See the ``ngoldbaum`` example paper repository, linked above, for how this might work.
+This helps identify dependencies through ``install_requires`` as well.